-Northland is committed to full-spectrum sustainability—which means we tie in all parts of the ecosystem into our approach.
-Our new Food Systems Center (FSC), which includes a food lab, certified kitchen, state of the art composter, and demonstration gardens and orchards is a great example of this.
-The Center is a place for local and regional food producers, students, and faculty to come together to learn, teach, and research issues around food, sustainability, and economic vitality in rural communities.
+Northland is committed to full-spectrum sustainability.
+Our new Food Systems Center (FSC), which combines certified kitchens, composting, and demonstration gardens is a great example of this.
+The Center is a place for food producers, students, and faculty to come together to learn, teach, and research issues around food, sustainability, and economic vitality in rural communities.

 The Hulings Rice Food Center provides the space and equipment needed to move towards our eighty percent local food goal while providing educational space for students.
 The facility allows Northland to receive large shipments of local fruits and vegetables; freeze, dry, and can these products; and store them for off-season use.
 The Center also holds our enormous food composting equipment.